-The design strives to ensure that organizations across all arts and culture disciplines, led by every race, gender expression, sexual orientation, disability status, and socioeconomic class, have access to this funding.
-The demographic surveys included in the application are optional, but these factors are included in the rating scale, so we ask applicants to provide as much information as possible.
+The design strives to ensure that organizations across all arts and culture disciplines, led by every race, gender expression, sexual orientation, disability status, and socioeconomic class have access to this funding.
+The demographic surveys included in the application are optional, but these factors are included in the rating scale.
+Therefore, applicants are asked to provide as much information as possible.